Last Updated: 2/3/23 | February 3rd, 2023

 If you’re not feeling comfortable, try to meet other travelers at hostels or on tours so you can explore together.
 That way you’ll never be alone and will avoid being a target for pickpockets and petty criminals.

 At night, make sure you’re never traveling alone and that you have your ride home planned in advance.
 Don’t get into sketchy cabs.
 Avoid wandering around non-touristy areas at night and alone.
 If you’re using dating apps, exercise caution as there have been instances of tourists being drugged and robbed.

 I never felt really unsafe in the country during the day or in public places.
 You’ll see locals with phones out and, generally, going about their life.
 It’s really at night that you have to be careful.

 Is Colombia Safe for Solo Female Travelers?

-While solo female travelers will want to take some extra precautions in Colombia, the country should definitely still be under consideration for women traveling on their own.
+While solo female travelers should take some extra precautions in Colombia, the country should definitely still be under consideration for women traveling on their own.

 Here are a couple of helpful posts on safety written by our solo female travel experts:

 - How to Stay Safe as a Solo Female Traveler